 25th December — The birth of our Lord and Saviour Jesus Christ according to the flesh

-1st January — The Conception of our Lord
+1st January — The Circumcision of our Lord

 6th January — Theophany: the Baptism of Christ in the Jordan River